-Below some thoughts we had on our gear before we left, and a verdict after 7 months on the road, having survived all kinds of weather conditions, dirt and intensive use.
-Also, a list of things we brought but that we could have left at home.
-We are not sponsored by these brands, so these views are not coloured in any way but 100% our own.
+Below some thoughts we had on our gear before we left, a halfway verdict after 7 months on the road and a final conclusion.It can be difficult or expensive to find good quality cycling and camping equipment on the road so it’s best to bring the essentials with you.
+Everything has endured all kinds of weather conditions, dirt and intensive use.
+These views are not coloured in any way but 100% our own, even though some partnerships eventually developed.

-In 2015 we invested in a Nigor Oriole 2 tent and have so far used it on our cycling trip to the USA.
-Nigor is a sub brand of Eureka, it specializes in lightweight high quality trekking tents.
+In 2015 we invested in a Nigor Oriole 2 tent and used it on our cycling trip to the USA.
+Nigor is a sub brand of Eureka, it specializes in lightweight high-quality trekking tents.
 It has an excellent price/quality ratio.
 The Oriole is no longer made but the Didis is very similar: lightweight, a roomy porch with two doors where we can either keep all our stuff or hang out on our little camping chairs and make coffee when it rains.
 It takes all of 5 minutes to put up and holds out well in the rain.

 If we had to shop for a tent again we would take two things into consideration: an inner (mosquito net) tent that can be set up separately and the possibility to set it up without pegs.
 We’ll see how we go with this one.
 So far, so happy with our lightweight villa.